szermatt/emacsclient-commands/README.md

 * [erun](#erun) - run a command in an Emacs comint buffer
 * [emerge](#emerge) - merge files using Ediff on Emacs

-These tools connect to Emacs through a UNIX socket created by the [Emacs server]
+These tools connect to Emacs through a UNIX or TCP socket created by the [Emacs server]

 [Emacs server]: https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html